 Linda: There is an old Buddhist story about a man who wanted to drink crystal clear water.
 He was a rich man, who owned a lot of property.
 One day he gathered his workers together and set out for that part of his land where he thought it likely that there would be water.
 Arriving at the designated spot they began to dig.
-Sure enough, at ten feet, they hit water.
+Sure enough, at ten feet, they hit the water.
 The man was overjoyed and he drank the water.
 In about three days, however, the well ran dry.
 So they went to another part of the land and dug another well.
-Sure enough they hit water again; this time at ten feet down.
+Sure enough, they hit the water again; this time at ten feet down.

-Unfortunately this well had a high sulfur content, with an unpleasant odor and wasn’t at all nourishing.
+Unfortunately, this well had a high sulfur content, with an unpleasant odor and wasn’t at all nourishing.
 The man abandoned this well and moved on to dig another.
 This time the water was good, but it just came in a trickle.
-And so the man continued through out his life going from place to place digging ten-foot wells, and never really being nourished.
+And so the man continued throughout his life going from place to place digging ten-foot wells, and never really being nourished.
 He died disillusioned and unfulfilled.
 Ironically, the water that the man had sought would have been available almost anywhere if only he had dug a hundred feet down.
 The man had only to continue digging to find the rich flowing stream that he craved.

 We live in a time where many people’s concept of relationship is like the ten-foot wells.
 Because there are so many easily available exciting alternatives, we may feel greed and impatience in our desire to have it all.
-For many of us, when a relationship get difficult, we seek another one or distract ourselves with something else rather than going more deeply into the issue.
+For many of us, when a relationship gets difficult, we seek another one or distract ourselves with something else rather than going more deeply into the issue.

 Our culture, too, supports us in the notion that if things get too complex, we should move on to someone or something else.
-It is only through going down more deeply into our relationships that we receive the life waters that truly nourish.
+It is only through going down more deeply into our relationships that we receive the living waters that truly nourish.
 The commitment to drill down more deeply can take us to the real fulfillment that we long for.

 Some find it easy to focus on the needs of others, while some seem preoccupied with their own desires.
 Often those with opposite tendencies attract each other and marry.
 Because so many of us are unable to effectively come to terms with these differences, the initial promise of our relationship may deteriorate into hopeless despair or separation.
 This scenario is common, yet few of us possess the experiential tools necessary to come to terms with this challenge.